justinrgarrard/world-of-naevis.net/docs/more/languages/cant.md

 # Cant

-#### Hand Signs and Signals

 {: .language}
 > **Cant** is a sign and signal language.
-Being proficient in this language allows you to purchase dangerous items like poison and grenades.
-[Rogues](../../character_creation/class/rogue) gain this language for free at first level.
+Being proficient in this language allows you to communicate with your hands or certain visual tools (like torches and flags).
+You can purchase dangerous items like poison and grenades by showing the proper signals to black market merchants.

-Cant shares much in common with real-world [visual signal](https://www.moore.army.mil/infantry/DoctrineSupplement/ATP3-21.8/PDFs/fm21_60.pdf) languages.
-It encompasses hand signs, semaphore, and a variation of morse code.
-It can be used to communicate silently and to send messages over longer distances.
+>
+> [Rogues](../../character_creation/class/rogue) gain this language for free at first level.

+#### Example Applications

+* **Morse Code**: Users can flash signals to one another using light sources or smoke signals.

+* **Silent Raids**: Users can coordinate signals like "move out", "attack", or "retreat" without giving away their location.

+* **Trail Signs and Flags**: Users can read and write encoded visual messages for others.

 #### Dialects

 Variations of Cant exist between different professions.
 The hand sign for "law enforcement" in *Thieves' Cant* might translate to "enemy force" in *Soldiers' Cant*, or "dangerous beast" in *Hunters' Cant*.
-Communication is generally not hampered despite these differences.

-#### Black Markets

-Cant allows users to silently signal a request for illicit goods to shopkeepers.
-If the merchant is in the know and receptive, they will return an innocuous gesture confirming the request.